GitClownBOJ/bgp-simulator/README.md

 # BGP Simulator with Trust-Based Security

 This project is a C++ based BGP-4 simulator that models the full path-vector logic of the Border Gateway Protocol.
-It includes a dynamic, voting-based trust and reputation system designed to secure routing decisions against malicious activities like prefix hijacking.
+It includes a dynamic, voting-based trust and reputation system designed to study securing routing decisions against malicious activities like prefix hijacking.
 The simulation is controlled via an interactive command-line interface (CLI).

 ## Features